 Therefore receive one another, just as Christ also received us, to the glory of God.
 (Romans 15:7)

-Concept for this post was inspired by chapter 7 of The Compelling Community: Where God’s Power Makes a Church Attractive, by Jamie Dunlop and Mark Dever.
+1 The concept for this post was inspired by chapter 7 of The Compelling Community: Where God’s Power Makes a Church Attractive, by Jamie Dunlop and Mark Dever.